fossasia/wp-tweet-feed-plugin/readme.txt

 * targetBlank - set to true to have all links open in a new window (defaults to false)
 * showXavisysLink - set to true to display a link to the Twitter Widget Pro page.
 We greatly appreciate your support in linking to this page so others can find this useful plugin too!  (defaults to false)
 * items - The number of items to display (defaults to 10)
+* fetchTimeOut - The number of seconds to wait for a response from Twitter (defaults to 2)
 * showts - Number of seconds old a tweet has to be to show ___ ago rather than a date/time (defaults to 86400 seconds which is 24 hours)
 * dateFormat - The format for dates (defaults to'h:i:s A F d, Y' or it's localization)
 * title - The title of the widget (defaults to 'Twitter: Username')